petercraigmile/dwt/README.md

 devtools::install_github("dwt", user="petercraigmile", subdir="dwt")
 ```

-For windows, download the file <a href="https://github.com/petercraigmile/dwt/raw/master/releases/0.9/dwt_0.9.zip">dwt_0.9.zip</a> from the `releases` folder.
+For windows, download the ZIP file <a href="https://github.com/petercraigmile/dwt/raw/master/releases/current">releases</a> folder.
 Then:

 1. Open the R gui, by doubling clicking on the R icon.